 This is the combination of words from the language Tamil, a widely spoken language in South India.
 To explain this term, we are diving it into three words.
-The first one ‘paruppu’ is translation to the lentils. ‘kadalai paruppu’ is actually is Bengal gram or chena dal in Hindi.
-‘Vadai’ is refers to the authentic Tamil style fritters.
+The first one ‘paruppu’ is translated to the lentils.
+This is actually is Bengal gram or chana dal in Hindi.
+‘Vadai’ refers to the authentic Tamil style deep-fried fritters.

-To put it all together kadalai paruppu vadai, is the traditional Indian fritters made with bengal gram.
-One of the important snack that you get from the roadside vendors.
+To put it all together Paruppu vadai is the traditional Indian fritters made with Bengal gram.
+One of the important snacks that you get from the roadside vendors.

 A great crowd-pleasing recipe.
 If you have a party or potluck at home, you can make this for the huge crowd effortlessly.
 At the same time is very delicious as well.

-How does this masala parauppu vadai tastes like?
+How does this masala paruppu vadai taste like?

-Kadalai paruppu: Chana dal-Bengal Gram- This gram is perfect to make this snack.
+Kadalai paruppu: Chana dal/Bengal Gram/Split chickpea.
+This gram is perfect to make a crispy deep-fried snack.
 Soak at least for two hours to get the perfectly done vada.
 This looks yellow in color, and hence it is more appetitive with the super luscious golden color crust.
 I do not find a close substitute in Indian ingredients.
 You can get them from the Indian stores.
-It has the long shelf time, so you can store for up to a year in kitchen counters.
+It has a long shelf time, so you can store for up to a year in kitchen counters.